Development of Mines

 objects are always more or less in view, the first predominates

-in the early life of mines, the prospecting stage, and the second
+mines, the prospecting stage, and the second

 in its later life, the producing stage.
 It is proposed to discuss